-I wonder how many Christians never get to this place in their walk with God.
+I wonder how many Christians never get to avail themselves of the ministry of the Holy Spirit, let alone know what it’s all about.
 I think in most cases, it’s because of a lack of teaching on the Spiritual Growth Doctrines and an overemphasis on performing good works.
-In certain instances, it could be that the Christian has heard the proper teachings on spiritual growth but chooses not to appropriate them.
+In certain instances, it could be that the Christian has heard the proper teachings on spiritual growth but chose not to appropriate them.
 The Christian journey does require some work on our part.
-I don’t mean work relating to participating in the do’s and don’ts of the church, but in getting our mental perspective aligned with the Word of God.
+I don’t mean work relating to participating in the dos and don’ts of the church but in getting our mental perceptions aligned with the Word of God.

 If you are born-again and are attending a church where the gospel is being preached, where Foundational and Intellectual teachings are being presented, and where you are being taught how to address your weaknesses, then you are in a great place.
-If when you sin you confess it to God the Father and apply the spiritual process of recovery, then you have arrived at the pinnacle of your spiritual walk.
+If when you sin, you confess it to God the Father and apply the spiritual process of recovery, then you have arrived at the pinnacle of your spiritual walk.
 You are now operating under the filling or rule of the Spirit.
-You are no longer just living in the Spirit meaning that the Spirit lives inside us, in our human spirit, but now you are walking in the Spirit.
+You are no longer just living in the Spirit, meaning that the Spirit lives inside you, in your human spirit, but now you are walking in the Spirit.
 To learn more about what this means, please go to the book of Galatians.

-The apostle Paul is instructing the Galatian believers saying that in view of the fact the new divine life resident in their being was supplied by the Spirit30, let us also walk in the Spirit.
+The apostle Paul was instructing the Galatian believers saying that in view of the fact the new divine life resident in their being was supplied by the Spirit,34let us also walk in the Spirit.

 What does it mean to walk in the Spirit?

-It means they were to conduct themselves under the guidance, impulses, and energy of that life.31 Another way of saying this is as we walk by faith by thinking with a new perspective this will bring all the infinite resources of grace to the aid of the saint, and put in operation all the activities of the Spirit in his behalf.32 Did you get that?
-I’ll say it again in a different way.
-As we choose to do our part by hiding the Word away in our heart and reflecting upon it throughout our day, this causes the ministry of the Holy Spirit to be effectual in our life.
+It means they were to conduct themselves under the guidance, impulses, and energy of that life.35 Another way of saying this is as we walk by faith by thinking with a new divine perspectives in all areas of our life, this will bring all the infinite resources of grace to the aid of the saint and put in operation all the activities of the Spirit [on] his behalf.36 Did you get that?
+I’ll repeat it in a different way.
+As we choose to do our part by hiding the Word of God away in our hearts and reflecting upon it throughout our day, this causes the ministry of the Holy Spirit to be effectual in our life.
 Wow!

 Walking in the Spirit doesn’t mean that we have entered into some religious system of trying to please God.
-This is what many churches espouse and I will say that has an allure to it.
-All of our life we have been involved in endeavors to try to attain this or that.
-Unfortunately, in the Christian realm this same mindset continues.
+This is what many churches espouse, and I will say that it has an allure to it.
+All of our former life, we have been involved in endeavors to try to attain this or that.
+Unfortunately, in the Christian realm, this same mindset continues.

 We try to impress the pastor with our volunteering.
 We try to please God by obeying the commands of the church without any inward changes taking place in our life.
 Well, I have great news for you.
-You don’t have to continue on participating in this manner any more.
-Now that you have been made aware of how to activate the ministry of the Holy Spirit in your own life, the realities of His ministry will begin to become more and more apparent to you.
+You don’t have to continue participating in this manner anymore.
+Now that you have been made aware of how to activate the ministry of the Holy Spirit, the realities of His ministry will begin to become more and more apparent to you.

-So, with a lot of ado, here is the ongoing ministry of the Holy Spirit in the life of the yielded believer.
+So, with a lot of ado, let me inform you of the ongoing ministry of the Holy Spirit in the life of a yielded believer.

-- As He revealed to the disciples an understanding of the future events to come along with the new covenant revelation pertaining to the church, so He will provide for us the assurance of gradual and growing acquaintance with the truth which is revealed.3
+- As He revealed to Jesus’ disciples an understanding of the future events to come along with the new covenant revelation pertaining to the church, so He will provide for us the assurance of gradual and growing acquaintance with the [truth,] which is revealed.37

 John 16:13 Howbeit when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatsoever he shall hear, that shall he speak: and he will shew you things to come.

-- He can communicate to us by conveying words that we are only able to hear exclusively in our mind, irrespective of who may be in our vicinity, which might direct us to go up to a certain individual and engage in a dialogue with them about God’s Son.
+- He can communicate to us by conveying words that we’re only able to hear exclusively in our mind, irrespective of who may be in our vicinity that might direct us to go up to a particular individual and engage in a dialogue with him/her about God’s Son.

 Acts 8:29 Then the Spirit said unto Philip, Go near, and join thyself to this chariot.